Key Payment and Service Information

 If your PayPal account is new, laws for prevention of money laundering require that PayPal limit the amount of money you can receive until you complete the verification process for your account.
 PayPal will ask you to verify your account and explain how to do that shortly after you open your new account.

-PayPal blocks payments that appear to us to have serious security problems or to be fraudulent (see User Agreement sections 9 and 10).
+PayPal blocks payments that appear to us to have serious security problems or to be fraudulent (see User Agreement sections 5, 9 and 10).
 Sometimes, rather than blocking, we delay a payment in order to investigate it further.
 If we discover a fraud after you receive a payment, we ordinarily reverse the payment back to the person who was defrauded and note the reversal in your account.
-Sometimes we are not legally permitted to explain the blocked or delayed payment or give details about a reversal in order to avoid tipping off someone who appears to be committing fraud or other crime.
+Sometimes we are not legally permitted to explain the blocked or delayed payment or give details about a reversal in order to avoid tipping off someone who appears to be committing fraud or another crime.
 Although we may have limits on what we can disclose, you are welcome to ask about blocked, delayed or reversed payments using the Secure Messaging Centre, which is described under “Communicating with you” below.

 You can send or receive a payment in a variety of currencies, including: Pound Sterling, Euro, US Dollar, Canadian Dollar, Japanese Yen, Australian Dollar, Swiss Franc, Norwegian Kroner, Swedish Krona, Danish Krone, Polish Zloty, Hungarian Forint, Czech Koruna, Singapore Dollar, Hong Kong Dollar, New Zealand Dollar, Israeli New Shekel, Mexican Peso; Argentine Peso, Brazilian Real, Philippine Peso, Thai Baht, and Taiwan New Dollar.